 Acne mechanica within sports is caused by something smothering and rubbing against your skin, like sports helmets, shoulder pads, headbands, jockstraps (!), etc. So if you're into an activity that involves a lot of equipment, you may be experiencing breakouts from the constant, sweaty friction of that equipment against your skin.

 Be sure to always shower ASAP after your workout, and cleanse any areas chafed by your sports gear.

 But acne mechanica isn't caused by sports equipment alone.
 Tight, restrictive clothing can also smother you into breakouts, especially if worn regularly.

 Contemplate your wardrobe.
-Is everything skin tight?
+Is everything skin-tight?
 Do you wear a lot of constricting jeans, cinched belts, or old bras that are technically a size too small?
-Even little things can cause irritation, like a watch band or choker.
+Even little things can irritate, like a watch band or choker.